 - Tape measure

-- Pipe sleeves or strips of fiberglass pipe wrap from your hardware store
+- Foam pipe covers or strips of fiberglass pipe wrap from your hardware store

-- Acrylic or duct tape or cable ties to secure the pipe sleeves or aluminum foil tape or wire to secure the fiberglass pipe wrap
+- Pipe insulation tape (acrylic or duct tape) or cable ties to secure the pipe sleeves or aluminum foil tape or wire to secure the pipe sleeves or aluminum foil tape or wire to secure the fiberglass pipe wrap

 - Gloves, long sleeves and pants if using fiberglass pipe wrap